beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 scripts from this directory must be executed after the scripts from `01-network-gateway`; (2) the scripts set up GlusterFS; and (3) the scripts must be executed on all the hosts.

+The names of the installation scripts themselves follow a similar convention.
+The prefix denotes the order, in which the scripts should be run, while the remaining part of the name describes the purpose of the script.

 ## Configuration Files